tytydraco/yessleep/out/Helena_the_Clown_part_11.md

 &#x200B;

 Ok.
 One more update on all this.
 How we all escaped.
 And the rest.
 It seems that I need to stop here, although I wanted to tell the end now.
 Sorry again.
-See tomorrow, I guess.
+See tomorrow you, I guess.

 &#x200B;